isovector/certainty-by-construction/src/book/Chapter4-Relations.lagda.md

 hair at actual barbershops.

 But this only punts on the problem.
-What is the corresponding mathematical object here.
+What is the corresponding mathematical object here?
 If the set of all sets is not a set, then, what exactly is it?
 The trick is to build a hierarchy of set-like things, no one of which contains itself, but each subsequent object contains the previous one.